 Hello.
 You’ve started at the beginning, which is impressive.
 I usually start in the middle, and never read introductions.
 It’s surprising that I’ve made a book because I’m not very good at reading them.
 The truth is, I need pictures, they are like islands, places to get to in a sea of words.1

-Charlie Mackesy’s (b.
-1962) The Boy, the Mole, the Fox and the Horse is almost warm to the touch, pulsing with heart.
+Charlie Mackesy‘s (born December 1961) The Boy, the Mole, the Fox and the Horse is almost warm to the touch, pulsing with heart.

 The words are sparse, it is a picture book.
-Scenes formed with imagination and the sharp edge of a fountain pen, with characters memorable the way only English characters can be.
-“This book is for everyone” writes Macksey in one of the few pages with text.
+Scenes formed with imagination and the sharp edge of a fountain pen, with characters that are memorable in the way only English characters can be.
+“This book is for everyone” writes Mackesy in one of the few pages with text.